digint/btrbk/README.md

 to `myserver.mydomain.com`.

-Example: fileserver-initiated backups from several hosts
+Example: Fileserver-initiated Backups from Several Hosts
 --------------------------------------------------------

 If you're a sysadmin and want to trigger backups directly from your